Three Dimensional Theory of the Ion Channel Laser: Analytic Theory

-As each electron moves along its trajectory it traces out an ellipse in the $x$-$y$ plane which we call the orbit ellipse.
-While the planar transverse motion is parameterized by only two constants, the undulator parameter $K_j$ and the phase $\varphi_j$, the full transverse motion is parameterized by four quantities: $K_j$, $\varphi_j$, the orientation angle of the orbit ellipse (angle between the $x$ axis and the semimajor axis), and the eccentricity angle of the orbit ellipse (arctangent of the aspect ratio).
+As discussed in the introduction, in this paper we consider only the planar off-axis ICL configuration.
+In this configuration, the fictitious ideal ``reference particle'' oscillates entirely in the $x$-$z$ plane with motion given by Eqs.~(\ref{eq:transversemotion}) and (\ref{eq:longitudinalmotion}).
+However, because we aim to include the effect of nonzero emittance in our theory, we must contend with the fact that in general, particles in the bunch do not oscillate strictly in this plane.
+For general non-planar motion, the trajectories of electrons in the ion channel are elliptical helices.
+We call the ellipse traced out in the $x$-$y$ plane during this motion the orbit ellipse.
+These electrons have oscillation amplitudes in both dimensions ($a_{\beta,x,j}$ and $a_{\beta,y,j}$) as well as undulator parameters in both dimensions ($K_{x,j}$ and $K_{y,j}$).
+By computing $\zeta_j(z)$ it can be shown that the resonance condition Eq.~(\ref{eq:resonancecondition}) also holds in the non-planar case, provided the ``radial'' undulator parameter $K_j \equiv \sqrt{K_{x,j}^2 + K_{y,j}^2}$ is used.
+While planar transverse motion is parameterized by only two quantities, the undulator parameter $K_j$ and the oscillation phase $\varphi_j$, non-planar transverse motion is parameterized by four quantities: the undulator parameter $K_j$, the oscillation phase $\varphi_j$, the orientation angle of the orbit ellipse (angle between the $x$ axis and the semimajor axis), and the eccentricity angle of the orbit ellipse (arctangent of the aspect ratio).
 When a nonzero emittance bunch enters an ion channel, the spread in $(x_j, y_j, p_{x,j}, p_{y,j})$ can be expressed as a spread in these four parameters.
-Of these four parameters, only the undulator parameter $K_j$ appears in the equation for the fundamental wavelength $\lambda_{1,j}$.
-The spread in $\lambda_{1,j}$, which is determined by the spread in $K_j$ due to nonzero emittance along with the energy spread, must satisfy $\Delta \lambda_1 / \lambda_1 \lesssim \rho$ as discussed in Section \ref{sec:phasespace}, where $\rho$ is the gain parameter, including any 3D or finite emittance or energy spread effects, defined in terms of the power gain length, {\it i.e.} the propagation length required to produce an $e$-fold increase in radiation power:
+Of these four parameters, only the undulator parameter $K_j$ appears in the equation Eq.~(\ref{eq:resonancecondition}) for the fundamental wavelength $\lambda_{1,j}$.
+The spread in $\lambda_{1,j}$, which is determined by the spread in $K_j$ due to nonzero emittance along with the energy spread, must satisfy $\Delta \lambda_1 / \lambda_1 \lesssim \rho$ for lasing as discussed in Section \ref{sec:phasespace}, where $\rho$ is the gain parameter, including any 3D or finite emittance or energy spread effects, defined in terms of the power gain length, {\it i.e.} the propagation length required to produce an $e$-fold increase in radiation power: